PS5 restock: Sony Direct, Best Buy, and more inventory before Black Friday

 If you're still looking to secure a PS5, some retailers will be adding new stock ahead of the Black Friday rush.
 There are several useful Twitter accounts to follow that offer updates on restocks on a rolling basis.
 We suggest following them and clicking on the bell icon to receive push notifications whenever these accounts tweet.

-But here's a quick rundown of what retailers have planned over the next week:
+But here's a quick rundown of what retailers have planned for the week of Thanksgiving and Black Friday in the United States:

 What were your favorite video games and gaming moments of 2020?
 Take our poll!